DNV GL launched new design software for ultimate strength and fatigue analysis of offshore wind turbine structures - Sesam Wind

 3D modelling functionality

-The 3D modelling functionality in Sesam GeniE allows traditional beam modelling of the slender parts while the complex transition between the wind tower and supporting structure can be accurately modelled using shell elements.
+The 3D modelling functionality in Sesam GeniE fem software allows traditional beam modelling of the slender parts while the complex transition between the wind tower and supporting structure can be accurately modelled using shell elements.
 “This gives a precise determination of the strength in this part as compared to pure beam modelling.
 Wave loads are generated by the program and combined with imported wind load time series to determine the combined response for the fatigue and strength analysis.
 S-N curves and stress concentration factors for tubular joints are automatically assigned to the fatigue hot spots to speed up the analysis process,” says Mr Lindemark.

 “DNV GL is a global leader in the wind energy industry, and the complementary in-house combination of advisory services, certification and software is unique.
 There is a great market potential for innovative wind software like Sesam Wind, and we are well positioned to achieve further growth,” says Are Føllesdal Tjønn, the Managing Director of DNV GL - Software.